 Political action committees

-Political committees (PACs), including separate segregated funds, committees with non-contribution accounts (also sometimes called “Hybrid” PACs), independent expenditure-only committees (Super PACs) and other nonconnected committees that filed on a quarterly basis during 2018 file on a semi-annual basis in 2019.
-PACs that filed on a monthly schedule in 2018 continue to file on a monthly schedule in 2019.
+Political action committees (PACs), including separate segregated funds, committees with non-contribution accounts (also sometimes called Hybrid PACs), independent expenditure-only committees (Super PACs) and other nonconnected committees that filed on a semi-annual basis in 2019 file on a quarterly basis in 2020.
+PACs that filed on a monthly schedule in 2019 continue to file on a monthly schedule in 2020.

 Changing filing frequency

-- Visit the FEC’s dates and deadlines page to view the reporting tables online.
+- Visit the FEC’s Dates and deadlines page to access the reporting tables online.

 11 CFR 100.3(a)